Tenants

 Stamp Duty Land Tax

 Tax is payable on tenancies where the rent exceeds £125,000 per annum.
-For further information please make contact direct with Her Majesty’s Revenue and Customs (HMRC).
+For further information please make contact directly with Her Majesty’s Revenue and Customs (HMRC).

 Curchods are part of the Propertymark Client Money Protection (CMP) Scheme, which reimburses landlords, tenants and other clients should an agent misappropriate their rent, deposit or other client funds.
 You can see our membership certificate here.